soybase/pathway_tools_docker/README.md

 # Some instructions for headless x-server
 http://bioinformatics.ai.sri.com/ptools/web-logout.html

-Basically, install pathway tools on a machine and run the web server with
+Basically, install pathway tools in the container and run the web server with

 ```
 pathway_tools -www